radosvet93/rado-site/src/pages/posts/testing/why-stopped-obsessing-over-100-percent-unit-test-coverage.md

 });
 ```

-We weren't testing how users interacted with our product.
-We were testing if code existed and the right props are passed down.

-## The Cracks Appear: Bugs in Broad Daylight

-Despite our flawless coverage reports, we kept seeing bugs leak into production.
+Technically, this counted as coverage.
+But practically, it didn't add any value.

+## False Sense of Security: Bugs Still Made It to Production

+Despite perfect-looking coverage reports, bugs were still slipping through.
+And not the kind you easily ignore.

-Some of them were subtle like for example a checkbox not updating the values on the backend for a minor UX improvement.
-Others were more serious — broken form validation, full flows failing silently.
+Some were subtle, like a checkbox not updating backend values after a minor UX tweak.
+Others were more serious, such as broken form validation or full user flows silently failing.

-In every case, the culprit was the same: **our tests didn't fail, because they didn't care.**

-They didn't simulate user journeys.
-They didn't test component interaction.
-They were just... there.
-We were **testing implementation details**, not behaviour.

-And because of the enforced 100% coverage, we had no real choice.
-We couldn't merge unless everything was covered.
-And covered meant whatever the tool said it was.
+The tests didn't catch these issues because they weren't written to.
+They didn't reflect how real users interacted with the application.

+Instead of testing behaviour, we were verifying that code existed.
+And because 100% coverage was enforced, we didn't have much of a choice.
+We were focused on satisfying the metric, not improving the product.

-## The Turning Point: Leading a Mindset Shift
+## The Turning Point: Choosing Confidence Over Coverage

-At some point, I'd had enough.
+Eventually, I reached a breaking point.
+Something had to change.

-I proposed switching to [React Testing Library](https://testing-library.com/) — which focuses on testing components the way users interact with them: querying by accessible labels, simulating real clicks, typing in inputs, verifying DOM behaviour.
+I recommended we switch to [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to all frontend teams.
+The tool encourages you to write tests the way users actually experience your app.
+That means interacting with accessible elements, clicking buttons, typing in inputs, and verifying what shows up on the screen.

-The transition wasn't easy.
+Transitioning wasn't easy.

-The team was used to mocking everything, testing in isolation, and snapshotting their way to green pipelines.
-Switching to RTL meant rewriting mental models: thinking about **how** users use the app, not just **what** the code does.
+All frontend teams had grown comfortable with mocking everything and snapshotting their way to green pipelines.
+React Testing Library required a complete mindset shift.
+We had to think about how users behaved, not just how code was structured.

-We talked about how testing should reflect **user behaviour**.
-We ran workshops, wrote extensive documentation, participated in the newly formed testing guild, rewrote all the tests, rewired habits.
-And slowly, the change took hold.

-Now, instead of writing tests to appease the coverage gods, we write tests that fail when **users would notice**.

-## Coverage Isn't the Villain — Blind Enforcement Is
+We organised workshops, rewrote documentation, created a testing guild to discuss approach, and slowly replaced our tests with more meaningful ones.
+Bit by bit, all teams embraced the new approach.

+Now, we write tests that fail when real user experiences break, like for example if a user fills a form and submits it, does that submission changes the UI.
+That's how we measure success.

+## It's Not Coverage That's the Problem.
+It's How You Use It

-Let me be fair: test coverage **isn't useless**.
+To be clear, test coverage can be useful in the right context.

-For example, if you're writing a utility-heavy library like Lodash, high (even 100%) coverage **can** be valuable.
-You're dealing with pure functions, clear inputs and outputs, and no UI or side effects.
+If you're working on a utility library with pure functions and predictable behaviour, then high coverage of 100% makes sense.
 It's measurable and meaningful.

-It also has it's place where the teams are a bit more junior and don't specifically know what to test, at least you are aiming at something even not the best thing to aim for.

-But for **product-focused development**, where we measure our code confidence not in the test coverage reports, but what the users see and interact with, it's a poor proxy for confidence.

-Users don't care if `onChangeHandler.ts` is covered, or if we passed down the correct prop that has something to do with analytics and it's not part of the UI.
-They care whether the submit button works — every time, in every scenario, no more rage clicks.

-Blindly enforcing 100% leads to:

-- **Testing irrelevant things**
-- **Writing fragile, low-value tests**
-- **Avoiding refactors for fear of breaking snapshots**
-- **Wasting time figuring out how to hit a metric, not how to improve a product**

-We lost hours trying to find clever hacks to make conditional line covered.
-That time would've been far better spent thinking about the feature's edge cases or real-world usage.

-## The Shift: From Coverage to Confidence

-Since shifting our mindset, everything changed.

-We start with the testing in mind.
-We still write tests — lots of them.
-But they're meaningful now.
-We simulate flows.
-We assert against visible outcomes.
-We mock less and care more.

-The conversations improved too.
-We started asking:

-- How would the user trigger this?
-- Do we have a more accessible selector we can use?
-- Is this action possible?
-- What happens when the API fails?
-- Can someone keyboard-navigate this screen?

-We understood our product better.
-We caught more bugs before release.
-We even got faster at delivering — because we trusted our tests again.

-And yes, our test coverage dropped — slightly.
-We're now hovering around **97%**.
-But no one is chasing 100% any more.
-We don't need to.

-Because we're testing the **right things**, not **all the things**.

-## Final Advice to Junior Engineers

-If you're starting out and thinking 100% coverage is the gold standard — I get it.
-It's concrete.
-It's visible.
-It looks impressive in a PR review.

-But trust me on this:

-- **Tests are only as valuable as the bugs they catch.**
-- **Coverage is a lagging metric — not a goal.**
-- **You're writing software for people, not linters.**
-- **Your tests are your documentation, writing snapshot tests doesn't inform you about anything**

-So next time you write a test, ask yourself:
-> If this breaks, will a user be affected?
-And will this test let us know?

-If the answer is yes — you're doing it right.
+And for newer teams, it can be a helpful guideline to aim for something tangible.

+But in product-focused environments where the end user experience is the true measure of success, coverage is a poor indicator of quality.

+Users don't care if a handler function is tested, if the `onHandleSubmit` is pass to a component.
+They care if the submit button works, no matter how many times or ways they click it, with mouse, with keyboard, with finger on a touch screen device, with voice commands, with switch/eye tracking devices, the button **MUST** work.

+When teams enforce 100% coverage without context, it leads to:

+- Writing tests that don't matter
+- Fragile code due to overuse of snapshots
+- Fear of refactoring, those tests don't bring you confidence
+- Wasted effort on covering irrelevant lines

+I've personally spent hours figuring out how to trigger obscure conditionals just to satisfy a coverage requirement.
+That time could've been better spent exploring edge cases or improving the user experience.

+## The New Mindset: Testing for Real Confidence

+Since making the switch, everything has improved.

+We still write tests, and lots of them.
+We mainly focus on the integration testing, instead of purely on unit testing and we are much closer to what is described as a [testing trophy by Kent C. Dodds](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications).
+But now, they're meaningful.
+We simulate real user flows, care about what's visible on the screen, we care about accessibility more and we mock less.

+Our team discussions became more thoughtful too.
+We now ask questions like:

+- How would a user trigger this action?
+- Can we use a more accessible selector?
+- What happens if the API call fails?
+- Can this be navigated with a keyboard?

+We gained a deeper understanding of the product.
+We found more bugs before release.
+And we became faster because we trusted our test suite again.
+Our product have a clear documentation that is stored in our test files, when we are not sure about a certain behaviour it's very easy just to look at the tests and see what we expect to happened.

+Interestingly, our test coverage did drop a bit.
+We're now hovering around 97%.
+But no one is worried about hitting 100% any more.

+Because we're testing what matters, not just what's measurable.

+## Don't Fall for the 100% Trap

+If you're just starting your career, I get the appeal of 100% coverage.
+It's a concrete goal that feels impressive during code reviews.

+But here's the truth:

+- A test is only useful if it catches real bugs
+- Coverage is not the end goal, it's just a signal
+- Snapshot tests don't explain how your app behaves
+- You're building software for people, not just tools

+Next time you write a test, ask yourself this:

+> If this breaks, would a user notice?
+And would this test catch it?

+If your answer is yes, then you're doing exactly what you should be.

+## Final Thoughts: Focus on What Really Matters

+Test coverage is a number.
+Confidence is what you feel when you trust your code.

+Let your users, not your linters, guide your testing strategy.
+Build tests that reflect real-world use, and you'll ship with peace of mind, every time.

 ---

 <details>
 <summary><strong>📖 FAQ</strong></summary>

-- **Q: Does this mean coverage is useless?**
-  A: Not at all — just that it needs context.
-Use it as a signal, not a goal.

-- **Q: Should I stop using Enzyme or snapshot testing?**
-  A: Yes, in most cases.
-Prefer tools that prioritise user interaction and real behaviour.
+- **Is 100% test coverage ever a good idea?**
+  It can be, especially in libraries with pure functions or for early-stage teams that need structure.
+But it shouldn't be your only goal.

+- **Is snapshot testing bad?**
+  Not always.
+But relying on it too much can lead to fragile tests that don't catch actual bugs.

+- **How can I shift my team's testing mindset?**
+  Start small.
+Introduce better tools, run workshops, explain the benefits, and lead by example with tests that mimic real user behaviour.

+- **Isn't enforcing coverage good for junior devs?**
+  It can offer a starting point, but should be flexible.
+What matters more is teaching them what and why to test.

+- **How do I know if my test suite is reliable?**
+  It should break when something a user would notice breaks.
+Test real scenarios, simulate flows, and prioritise accessibility.

 </details>